vamshi200/iot-kinesis-simulator/README.md

 ## Key Benefits and Use Cases

-- **Cost-Effective Development:** No need for expensive IoT hardware to test streaming architectures.
+- Cost-Effective Development:No need for expensive IoT hardware to test streaming architectures.
-- **Learning and Experimentation:** Hands-on experience with AWS streaming services and IoT data flows.
+- Learning and Experimentation:Hands-on experience with AWS streaming services and IoT data flows.
-- **Prototyping Production Pipelines:** Test scalability and performance of streaming solutions before deployment.
+- Prototyping Production Pipelines:Test scalability and performance of streaming solutions before deployment.
-- **Customizable Simulation:** Extend or modify sensor types and data patterns to fit specific domain requirements.
+- Customizable Simulation:Extend or modify sensor types and data patterns to fit specific domain requirements.

 ---